 Mortgages with different annual rates of interest can be included in the same MBS pool, as long as those rates fall within the minimum and maximum spreads Fannie Mae allows between the mortgage interest rates and the pass-through rate for the MBS pool.

-For most fixed-rate mortgages that are pooled, the minimum allowable interest rate is 25 basis points (.25%) above the pool’s pass-through rate and the maximum allowable interest rate is 250 basis points (2.50%) above the pool’s pass-through rate.
-For fixed-rate pools allowing minimum servicing fee less than 25 basis points, the minimum allowable interest rate is 225 basis points (2.25%) above the pool’s pass-through rate.
+For fixed-rate mortgages that are pooled, the minimum allowable interest rate is 25 basis points (.25%) above the pool’s pass-through rate and the maximum allowable interest rate is 112.5 basis points (1.125%) above the pool’s pass-through rate.

-All mortgages in a single MBS pool must be serviced by the same entity.
-If a lender plans to deliver several pools for inclusion in a multiple pool (Fannie Majors), a single pool may only be serviced by a single entity when multiple pools make up the Major.
-Further, that entity (regardless of whether it is the lender delivering the pools or a third party) must be servicing mortgages in the multiple pool that have the same remittance cycle as the mortgages that are being delivered (or for which servicing is being assigned).
+All mortgages in a single issuer MBS pool must be serviced by the same entity.
+If a lender plans to deliver several pieces for inclusion in a multiple pool (Fannie Majors), each piece may have a different servicer.
+The lender may deliver any combination of seller/servicer numbers for inclusion in a multiple pool (Fannie Majors), however the servicers designated must be servicing loans in the multiple pool that have the same remittance cycle as the loans being delivered.

 The table below provides references to the Announcements that have been issued that are related to this topic.